hatedabamboo/notes.hatedabamboo.me/src/posts/advent-of-sysadmin-2025.md

 OK
 ```

-And we've successfully finished the first task!
+And just like that, we've successfully finished the first task!

 ---